knative/docs/blog/README.md

 Each blog post requires a `lgtm` label from one copy editor, technical editor\*, and blog community manager.
 Once the necessary labels are in place, one of the reviewers will add an `approved` label, and schedule publication of the blog post.

-_If a blog post does not contain any technical content (for example, [Knative welcomes new TOC members](https://knative.dev/blog/2020/05/12/knative-welcomes-new-toc-members/)), the technical review can be omitted._
+**NOTE:** If a blog post does not contain any technical content (for example, [Knative welcomes new TOC members](https://knative.dev/blog/2020/05/12/knative-welcomes-new-toc-members/)), the technical review can be omitted.

 ### Embargoed Content